Applying For A Home Loan? 7 Charges You Should Be Aware Of

 CERSAI (Central Registry of Securitisation Asset Reconstruction and Security Interest) Fee

 The CERSAI is a central online mortgage registry of India.
 CERSAI was established to inspect mortgage frauds in which people take multiple loans against the same asset from different banks.
 It provides the platform for filing registration of transactions of securitisation, asset reconstruction and security interest of banks and financial institutions.
 Lenders can access the registry of property/asset by paying a fee that they recover from the borrower as the CERSAI.
 The CERSAI charge has to be paid regardless of whether the loan is sanctioned or not.
+It is also known as memorandum of deposit of title deed (MOD) charge.

 Some lenders charge administration fees.
 This is not included in the processing fee, and is non-refundable.
 These charges mostly include the legal and technical verification charges.
 All banks and financial institutions have an outsourced agency (or an empaneled valuator) that checks the legal and technical viability of the property/asset, and prepares a report on it.
 This report is used to decide whether to sanction the home loan.